Start with the FAFSA

 - Select Types of Financial Aid: Immediately after you enter the school code, you will see the question, "Do you want to provide additional information about your college enrollment plans?"
 You should answer "Yes" to this question so that you may select other types of aid that you are interested in besides grants.
 We will provide your loan eligibility even if you do not select this option on the FAFSA, however, you do not have to accept any loan that is offered to you.

 - Use the IRS Data Retrieval Tool if possible: If you have already completed your tax returns, you should try to use the IRS Data Retrieval feature offered in the Financial Information section of the FAFSA.
 This will allow you and your parent's financial information (if a dependent student) to be imported directly from the IRS database.
 To learn more about the Data Retrieval process and how to use it, you may watch this helpful online tutorial.

-- Sign your FAFSA with your PIN: You and your parent (if dependent) will need to sign the FAFSA with your PIN.
+- Sign your FAFSA with your FSA ID: You and your parent (if dependent) will need to sign the FAFSA with your FSA ID.